Defence

 Defending complex crimes

-including modules and seminars on developing legal arguments using international criminal law and human rights law; case theory development; effective use of defences; ECCC procedures; and electronic evidence management.
+including modules and seminars on developing legal arguments using international criminal law and human rights law; Case theory development; effective use of defences; ECCC procedures; and electronic evidence management.

 3

-Courses for case managers
+Courses for Case managers

 on legal research, using and working with documentary

-evidence, case management software, persuasion and rhetoric
+evidence, Case management software, persuasion and rhetoric

-evidence, case management software, persuasion and rhetoric
+evidence, Case management software, persuasion and rhetoric

 4